 It’s also important to remember that there are some heart attacks that are accompanied by atypical symptoms – although, to quote paramedic/researcher/film maker Cristina d’Allesandro:

 “Women make up over 50% of our population, so why do we call our symptoms ‘atypical’ during a heart attack?”

-When I was at Mayo Clinic after my own heart attack, I met two women there whose only symptoms in mid-heart attack had been a persistent cough and numbness in the lower lip, respectively.
+When I was at Mayo Clinic after my own heart attack, I met a woman there whose only symptom in mid-heart attack had been a persistent cough, and another whose only heart attack symptom was numbness in the lower lip.
+I think it’s a miracle that either women was referred for more testing after describing those weird symptoms.
 For more on the variety of actual heart attack symptoms in women, read How Does It Really Feel To Have A Heart Attack?
 Women Survivors Answer That Question

 Study results on the absence of chest pain in women during heart attack vary widely, from 8-42%.
-For example, as Florida cardiologist Dr. John Canto explained to me (December 3, 2016):
+For example, as Florida cardiologist Dr. John Canto explained to me a few years ago:

 Cardiologist Dr. Sharonne Hayes, founder of the Mayo Women’s Heart Clinic told me that she now prefers to “focus less on symptom DIFFERENCES (which multiple studies suggest are few and can’t be relied upon for diagnosis) and more on symptom RECOGNITION by both patients and physicians, which continues to contribute to disparities in outcomes.”